-How was the site identified?
+How was the site originally identified?

 Margam Green Energy Plant was the second collaboration between Eco2 and Western Logs Group and the land was previously owned by them.
 The first project, Western Wood Energy Plant, was the first commercial scale biomass project in Port Talbot – which received an award for building excellence in 2009.
 This 40MW project burns forestry wood and clean wood processing residues in a state-of-the-art combustion plant.
 It has been one of the most reliable renewable energy plants in the UK.

-Where is the site located?
+Where is the power plant located?

-How was the local community consulted?
+How was the local community originally consulted?

 How are the air emissions regulated?

 The air emissions from the plant are controlled by the Environment Agency.
 A permit has been granted for Margam Green Energy Plant which sets out the conditions of operation for the plant.
-The conditions will include requirements to monitor and report on emissions to the EA.
+The conditions include requirements to monitor and report on emissions to the EA.

 What are the benefits to the local economy?
 And the local community?